florentfettu/Census-Income-Classification/README.md

 ## Description

 The goal is to solve a binary classification task to determine whether a person makes over 50k a year.
-The heart of the project lies in the application of the bayesian optimization of the hyperparameters of the models I've implemented.
+The heart of the project lies in the bayesian optimization application of the models hyperparameters I've implemented.

  ## Scope of the project
  The data for this project was taken from the UCI Machine Learning Repository : https://archive.ics.uci.edu/ml/datasets/census+income